kontron/python-ipmi/docs/source/ipmiMsgSupport_cmd.rst

 IPMI Messaging Support Commands
 ===============================

 This section describes the commands used to support the system messaging interfaces.
-This includes control bits for using the :abbr:`BMC (Board Management Controller)` as an Event receiver and :abbr:`SEL (System Event Log)` Devixe. :abbr:`SMM (System Management Mode)` Messaging and Event Message Buffer support is optional.
+This includes control bits for using the :abbr:`BMC (Board Management Controller)` as an Event receiver and :abbr:`SEL (System Event Log)` Device. :abbr:`SMM (System Management Mode)` Messaging and Event Message Buffer support is optional.
 The `IPMI standard`_ defines the following IPMI Messaging Support commands:

 +-----------------------------------------+-----+---------+-----+
 | Command                                 | O/M | Support | API |